Scanbot SDK has been acquired by Apryse! Learn more

 The open-source library provides orientation detection, enabling it to read barcodes in both horizontal and vertical orientations.
 Furthermore, it can detect multiple barcodes per frame, allowing users to scan multiple barcodes simultaneously.

-Although ZBar provides powerful scanning functionality, developers generally have to build their own custom UIs and camera setups.
+ZBar provides powerful scanning functionality, but it is a low-level library.
+Developers generally have to build their own custom UIs and camera setups.

 Supported barcodes

-The library is primarily known for supporting a wide range of 1D barcodes, on a level comparable to QuaggaJS and html5-qrcode.
-However, its 2D barcode support is mainly limited to QR Code.
+The library is supports a wide range of 1D barcodes, similar to QuaggaJS and html5-qrcode.
+However, its 2D barcode support is limited to QR Code.

 Limitations

 Although the project is still actively maintained, updates are few and far between.
-Community support persists mainly through user discussions, community contributions, and forks such as zbar-wasm.
+Community support is offered mainly through user discussions, community contributions, and forks such as zbar-wasm.

 Summary: ZBar